hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/test/index.md

     tabDescriptions: {
       home: 'This is the home description.',
       search: 'This is the search description.',
-      checkableFields: 'This is the checkable fields description.',
+      fields: 'This is the fields description.',
       new: 'This is the new description.',
       created: 'This is the created description.',
       config: 'This is the config description.'
     },
     tabsHaveDescriptions: { value: true, showConfig: true },
-    themeName: { value: 'dodger blue', showConfig: true, showWidget: false },
+    themeName: { value: 'dodger blue', showConfig: true, showTool: false },
     // themeFromPaletteName: {
     //   paletteName: 'dodger blue',
     //   newThemeName: 'My Theme',